 Biography: Amanda Binns is a PhD student in Health and Rehabilitation Sciences – Speech and Language Sciences field.
 Amanda is a Speech-Language Pathologist who, prior to attending Western, worked for 9 years, first in private practice and then for 7 years at a private research initiative under Dr. Stuart Shanker at York University.
 She has presented to and worked with professionals and parents locally, across North America and internationally.
 Amanda’s research interests include examining functional communication use of children diagnosed with Autism Spectrum Disorder, factors that affect language learning for individuals with ASD, treatment and assessment of language comprehension and use in neuro-typical and atypical populations, and how targeting self-regulation can impact children’s communication and language development.

-Rachael Smyth, BHSc, MScMClSc/PhD Student
+Rachael Smyth, BHSc, MScMClSc/PhD Candidate

 Biography: Rachael is a graduate student in the MClSc/PhD program in Speech-Language Pathology and Health and Rehabilitation Sciences, where she is completing clinical training in Speech-Language Pathology while studying the relation between auditory integration, inspection time and language in children.
 She previously completed a MSc and a Bachelor of Health Sciences degree at Western, and worked as the ASLD lab coordinator from 2012-2013.

-Elaine Kwok, HBSc, MScMClSc/PhD Student
+Elaine Kwok, HBSc, MScMClSc/PhD Candidate

 Olivia Daub, BA, MScMClSc/PhD Candidate